zht-code/MUSCLE/README.md

 # Data description
-all data downdload from data.zip
+All users can get our data from data.zip under the data folder.
 | File name  | Description |
 | ------------- | ------------- |
 | miRNA.csv    | MicroRNA name  |